 When our hearts desire God above all things, and our emotions are joyfully subject to an intellect enlightened by faith and a will strengthened and aligned by grace, we can truly love God with all our heart, soul, mind, and strength, just as Jesus commands.

 Editor’s Note: This is another excerpt from Father John Bartunek’s new book “Seeking First the Kingdom” filled with “practical examples and down-to-earth wisdom which will show you how to bring Christ into each facet of your life”.
 Click here to learn more about the book…or if you wish to get it for a friend or relative who doesn’t read on line.

-Art: The Parable of the Mote and the Beam, Domenico Fetti, circa 1619, PD-US; Vine branch on the way “Algunder Waalweg”, Huberbe, 10 August 2012, CC; both Wikimedia Commons.
+Art for this post asking if I can really love God with all my strength: The Parable of the Mote and the Beam, Domenico Fetti, circa 1619, PD-US author’s life plus 100 years or less; Vine branch on the way “Algunder Waalweg”, Huberbe, 10 August 2012, CCA 3.0 Unported; both Wikimedia Commons.